 That legislative body was then supposed to draft a new constitution for the republic.
-Dr. Sun Yat-sen's Kuomintang national people's party, that had become the political successor of his earlier Revolutionary League, was the clear winner of this election.
+Dr. Sun Yat-sen's Nationalist Kuomintang Party (KMT) that had become the political successor of his earlier Revolutionary League was the clear winner of this election.
 Dr. Sun Yat-sen himself had decided not to take a seat in the provisional assembly, presumably because he aspired to become the president again and wanted to keep himself available for that post.

 In late 1915, Yuan Shikai even tried to establish a new imperial dynasty with himself as the Great Emperor of China!
 He had ceremonial robes made for himself that had characterized the outfit of emperors, assembled a group of officials that were supposed to constitute his Confucian imperial cabinet and even performed the sacrificial rites according to the ancient customs at the Temple of Heaven in Beijing, the traditional place for Chinese emperors to pray to heaven for a good harvest!

 That was the last time that a 'real' Heaven Worship Ceremony was performed at the Temple of Heaven.
 However, historical reenactments of such ceremonies are still being performed at the temple from time to time.
 The temple is now primarily a tourist attraction and an absolute must-see when visiting Beijing.
 It is not only one of Beijing's most popular tourist attractions but also a UNESCO World Heritage site and due to this status, it attracts tens of millions of visitors from China and all around the world every year!